-Women in Philanthropy (“WIP”) began as a small group of engaged, community-minded women at the Scranton Area Foundation that wanted to create meaningful, positive change in the lives of women and girls in Lackawanna County.
+Women in Philanthropy (“WIP”) began as a small group of engaged, community-minded women at the Scranton Area Community Foundation that wanted to create meaningful, positive change in the lives of women and girls in Lackawanna County.

 A New Kind of Philanthropy

-The Scranton Area Foundation formed a WIP planning committee to decide how best to go about accomplishing this goal while also creating a new, unique kind of philanthropy.
-One that is active, involved, participative, and empowering, and which actively involves members in both the decision-making and funding processes.
-One that provides members the connections to causes and those that are making those changes.
+The Scranton Area Community Foundation formed a WIP planning committee to decide how best to go about accomplishing this goal while also creating a new, unique kind of philanthropy.
+One that is active, involved, participative, and empowering, and which actively involves supporters in both the decision-making and funding processes.
+One that provides supporters the connections to causes and those that are making those changes.
 One that creates connections with other like-minded people that want to create solutions for long-term, systemic change for women and girls in our community.

 Throughout 2014, the WIP planning committee hosted roundtable discussions to meet with our community’s educators, nonprofit directors, and business leaders to determine the greatest challenges facing women and girls in Lackawanna County.
 The purpose of these discussions was to root out the source of the problems being encountered and to think about how to tackle them directly with innovative programs and concepts that would solve the problems, rather than simply managing them.